PierreGoas/Dada2_Phyloseq_CC1/03_data-analysis-with-Phyloseq.md

 ```

 ![](03_data-analysis-with-Phyloseq_files/figure-gfm/unnamed-chunk-50-1.png)<!-- -->
+On peut voir que les échantillons se regroupent plus par portée que l’on
+pouvait imaginé au début.
+Il y a une bonne similarité entre les souris
+venant d’une même portée.

-\#\#Nearest neighbors : if a pair of samples has an edge between them in
-the nearest neighbor graph, they are overwhelmingly likely to be in the
+## Nearest neighbors : if a pair of samples has an edge between them in the nearest neighbor graph, they are overwhelmingly likely to be in the same litter
-same litter

 ``` r
 gt <- graph_perm_test(ps, "family_relationship", grouping = "host_subject_id",